 - Talking to uninvolved third parties about the debt

 These tactics have been illegal for decades, but debt collectors persist in using them because many consumers are simply unaware of their rights under the FDCPA.
 It’s an ignorance that unscrupulous collectors use to their advantage.

 Bilateral Credit Corp LLC is a debt collection agency with offices in New York and East Providence, Rhode Island.
 Established in 1970, it employs an estimated 50 to 99 staff and specializes in commercial and retail debt collections.
 A search of the court case files retained by the PACER (Public Access to Court Electronic Records) website reveals that Bilateral Credit Corp LLC has been accused of violating the FDCPA while collecting or attempting to collect a debt.

-According to PACER**, during January and February 2011, North Carolina resident Heather Beiza was contacted at both home and work by debt collectors from Bilateral Credit Corp LLC.
-When they informed her that she owed money on a Wachovia credit card, Ms. Beiza contacted Wachovia directly, as she did not believe that she ever had a credit card with them.
+According to PACER**, during January and February 2011, a North Carolina consumer was contacted at both home and work by debt collectors from Bilateral Credit Corp LLC.
+When they informed her that she owed money on a Wachovia credit card, the consumer contacted Wachovia directly, as she did not believe that she ever had a credit card with them.
 Bank representatives confirmed that she had never had a credit card with them.

 When she refused, the agent allegedly threatened to report the alleged debt to the Credit Reporting Agencies and garnish her wages.
 No such action was ever taken.